 We have established mortgage banking operations which expose us to risks that are different from our retail and commercial banking operations.
 During higher and rising interest rate environments, the demand for mortgage loans and the level of refinancing activity tends to decline, which can lead to reduced volumes of business and lower revenues, which could negatively impact our earnings.
-In 2022 and 2023, in response to growing signs of inflation, the Federal Reserve increased interest rates rapidly.
+In 2022 and 2023, in response to growing signs of inflation, the Federal Reserve increased interest rates rapidly, but subsequently lowered the federal funds rate in September, November, and December of 2024 and indicated that the rate is likely to be held steady in 2025, or decreased, contingent upon improving inflationary conditions.
 Because we sell a portion of the mortgage loans we originate, the profitability of our mortgage banking operations also depends in large part on our ability to aggregate a high volume of loans and sell them in the secondary market at a gain.
 Thus, in addition to our dependence on the interest rate environment, we are dependent upon (a) the existence of an active secondary market and (b) our ability to profitably sell loans into that market.
 Profitability of our mortgage operations will depend upon our ability to increase production and thus income while holding or reducing costs.
 In addition, mortgages sold to third-party investors are typically subject to certain repurchase provisions related to borrower refinancing, defaults, fraud or other reasons stipulated in the applicable third-party investor agreements.
 If the fair value of a loan when repurchased is less than the fair value when sold, we may be required to charge such shortfall to earnings.